-The topics in the Dial-A-Law series provide only general information on legal issues within the province of Alberta.
-This service is provided by Calgary Legal Guidance funded in part by the Alberta Law Foundation.
-The purpose is to make you aware of your legal rights and responsibilities.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
+The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 This topic will discuss copyright law.

-Copyright is acquired automatically when the original work is created.
+Copyright is acquired automatically when the original work is done being created.
 It is created once it is completed and resides in the fixed form used for the type of work.
 If, for example, you composed and sang a song, but never recorded it or wrote down the music, your song is not automatically protected by copyright.

-Dial-A-Law is a Calgary Legal Guidance public service project funded by the Alberta Law Foundion.
+Dial-A-Law is a Calgary Legal Guidance public service project funded in part by the Alberta Law Foundation.